raspberrypilearning/dancing-unicorn-rainbow/en/step_2.md

 ### Software

-You will need the latest version of Raspbian, which already includes the following software packages:
+You will need the latest version of Raspbian, which already includes the following software package:

 + Scratch 2 with GPIO support

-If you are using an older version of Raspbian, open a terminal window and type the following commands to install Scratch 2:
+If you are using an older version of Raspbian, open a terminal window and type the following commands to upgrade Raspbian and install Scratch 2:

 ```bash
 sudo apt-get update